by Yvonne Nachtigal | CO

 - Jesus Christ came to offer an earthly kingdom to Israel.

 - The Jews rejected the offer and had Jesus crucified.

 - Jesus is coming to “rapture” the Church and finally establish the earthly kingdom promised to Israel.

 You will find these teachings in virtually every pseudo-Christian cult today (ie. Mormonism, JW…)

 John Nelson Darby, Cyrus Scofield and others started to weave Jewish fables into God’s Truth.
 The reworking of God’s Word and Biblical doctrine unfolded in the eighteenth century and had the fingerprints of Freemasonry and Zionistism all over them.
 Dispensationalism was the first teaching to present ‘one-single-man’ as an interpretation of the antichrist of scripture, which is a way of preparing the masses for the acceptance of the god-man Messiah of the Kabbalah.

-This dispensational background makes the modern day teaching of the “return of the Nephilim” possible.
+Because this dispensational background makes the modern day teaching of the “return of the Nephilim” possible!
 For one thing, interpreting Matthew 24; “as in the days of Noah” to mean the Nephilim are going to return to earth again, only works in a Dispensational, Futuristic (Catholic) End Times eschatological view, the same view that is being presented by those behind the New World Order communist government.
-The story that the Nephilim are the offspring of a fallen angel/ human women sexual union is only being taught by Dispensationalists, Christians who support physical Israel and a separate plan of salvation for the Jews (Christian Zionists), including people who are involved in the Hebrew Roots movement, (which puts Christians back under the yoke of the Hebraic law, a teaching that the apostle Paul utterly destroys in the book of Galatians)
+The story that the Nephilim are the offspring of a Fallen Angel/ Human women sexual union is only being taught by Dispensationalists; Christians who support physical Israel and a separate plan of salvation for the Jews (Christian Zionists), including people who are involved in the Hebrew Roots Movement, (which puts Christians back under the yoke of the Hebraic law, a teaching that the apostle Paul utterly destroys in the book of Galatians).

 ~ to be continued ~